hlandau/openssl/test/radix/README.md

 The RADIX test suite framework is built in four layers:

-- **TERP** ([terp.c](./terp.c)), a protocol-agnostic stack-based script interpreter;
+- **TERP** ([terp.c](./terp.c)), a protocol-agnostic stack-based script interpreter for interruptible execution of test vignettes;

-- the **QUIC bindings** ([quic_bindings.c](./quic_bindings.c)), which adds QUIC-specific test functionality to TERP;
+- the **QUIC bindings** ([quic_bindings.c](./quic_bindings.c)), which defines QUIC-specific test framework;

-- the **QUIC operations** ([quic_ops.c](./quic_ops.c)), which define specific test operations which can be invoked by QUIC unit tests on top of the basic infrastructure defined by the QUIC bindings;
+- the **QUIC operations** ([quic_ops.c](./quic_ops.c)), which define specific test operations for TERP which can be invoked by QUIC unit tests on top of the basic infrastructure defined by the QUIC bindings;

 - the QUIC unit tests ([quic_tests.c](./quic_tests.c)), which use the above QUIC bindings.